-Originally, I wrote this article for Associated Content (which was later purchased by Yahoo, and then called Yahoo Contributor Network).
+Originally, I wrote this article for Associated Content in 2009 (which was later purchased by Yahoo, and then called Yahoo Contributor Network).
 Sadly, on Sept.
 1, 2014 all articles were removed and the site was closed down forever.
 So….I decided to put the entire article here, instead of just a snippet.
 Enjoy! 🙂

 Many Helpful Suggestions on Uses of Essential Oils

 For all of those who love the idea of using nature’s gifts, essential oils are the ticket.
 Not only are they little miracles, but they come in handy so often, I couldn’t imagine life without them.

 Here is a little primer first, for those who want to know more about them.

 Essential oils come from the various elements of plants – the seeds, bark, leaves, stems, roots, flowers, and fruit.
 The essential oils can be distilled from the plant material or extracted.
 The majority are distilled.
 It takes tons of plant material to create tiny amounts of essential oils.
 (And you wondered why they were so expensive!)

 Be aware that essential oils can be harmful if not used correctly, especially for pregnant women, children, the elderly, and/or pets.
 Be sure to dilute properly before use

 < IMPORTANT INFO> ———> Read before using any essential oils, because they can harm you if not used correctly: